haarcuba/aroma-mock/README.markdown

 	call( 'element.val', [ '123' ], null )

-Since jQuery expectations are commonplace, we can use a the shorthand `expect_$` for this 2-call expectation - this is demonstrated below.
+Since jQuery expectations are commonplace, we can use the shorthand `expect_$` for this 2-call expectation - this is demonstrated below.

 Another thing to note is the use of `capture` and `captured` to test functions